kubeflow/website/content/docs/use-cases/kubeflow-on-multinode-cluster.md

 ...
 ```

+As you noticed we specified an optional parameter storageClass.defaultClass to true:
+this will define *nfs* storage class as default.
+In this way during KubeFlow installation, all PVCs will be labelled
+with *nfs* storage class.

+## Finally: peform installation

+We finally prepared our on-prem multi-node Kubernetes cluster to manage transparently volumes
+using a NFS server: now you can finally install KubeFlow following the Vanilla on-prem KubeFlow installation guidelinein the top of this document.

 ### In case of existing kubeflow installation

 Se kubeflow è già stato istallato e i PVC sono appesi in attesa del bound, nessun problema: possiamo manualmente editare i PVC e aggiungere la classe *nfs*

-In ordert to trigger the automatic assigment for Kubeflow's Persistent Volume Claims you need to remove them and then add them again: you cannot modify storageClassName at runtime.
+In ordert to trigger the automatic assigment for Kubeflow's PVCs you need to remove them and then add them again: you cannot modify storageClassName at runtime.

-In order to perform this you can download the three Persistent Volume Claims:
+In order to perform this you can download the three PVCs:

 ```shell
 kubectl get pvc/mysql-pv-claim -n kubeflow -o yaml > mysql-pv-claim.yaml